Long Term Occasional Teacher definition

 Long Term Occasional Teacher means an Occasional Teacher who is employed for more than ten (10) consecutive instructional days as a replacement for one teacher.

-Long Term Occasional Teacher means a teacher who is required to teach in the same teaching assignment for:
+Long Term Occasional Teacher means a teacher who is required to teach under Section for a period of fifteen (15) or more consecutive teaching days in the same assignment.

 Examples of Long Term Occasional Teacher in a sentence